What you will learn

 Primary instructional activities include demonstrations, simulations, case studies, group work, labs, and practicum.
 Interactive learning activities with an emphasis on building digital literacy skills, cultural awareness and social responsibility will be applied throughout the program.
 Students will learn in a variety of learning environments which include the classroom, lab, practicum and online setting.

 - Grade 12 Graduation or equivalent.

-- Proof of English Language Proficiency: English 12 with a B or equivalent.
+- English Language Proficiency for the Health Unit Coordinator program: English 12 with a minimum ‘B’ level, or equivalent.

-- Submission of a negative TB skin test.
-If the skin test is positive, proof of a negative TB chest x-ray is required.
+- Proof of a current negative tuberculosis (TB) skin test.
+In case of positive TB skin test, a negative TB chest x-ray report is required.

-Immunization in the following is strongly recommended, and may be required for placement in the program practicum:
+- VCC School of Health Sciences Immunization Record must be completed.
+Immunizations in the following are strongly recommended and in some cases may be required for practicum placement in the program:

 - Hepatitis B

 - N95 mask fitting should be done just prior to beginning your program and is valid for one year.
 A copy of the certificate must be presented during the first week of classes.
 Please review Respiratory Mask Fit Testing Information